Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Front-End Developer Career Outcomes

-Front-end developers can benefit from many well-paying career opportunities across a variety of industries.
-As of November 2023, the national average salary for front-end developers is $88,272 (Glassdoor), with plenty of room for advancement.
-While each individual’s career path is unique, many entry-level developers will start in junior positions and work their way up to senior-level and C-suite roles.
+Front-end developers can benefit from many well-paying career opportunities across various industries.
+As of October 2024, the national average salary for front-end developers is $86,138 (Glassdoor), with plenty of room for advancement.
+While each individual’s career path is unique, many entry-level developers will start in junior positions and work up to senior-level and C-suite roles.

 Additionally, front-end developers can pursue further specializations in areas based on their interests, such as UI/UX or accessibility.